microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 # Eye-Supported Target Selection
 This page discusses different options for accessing eye gaze data and eye gaze specific events to select targets in MRTK.
-Eye Tracking allows for fast and effortless target selections using a combination of information about what a user is looking at with additional inputs such as
-_hand tracking_ and _voice commands_:
+Eye tracking allows for fast and effortless target selections using a combination of information about what a user is looking at with additional inputs such as _hand tracking_ and _voice commands_:
 - Look & Pinch (i.e., hold up your hand in front of you and pinch your thumb and index finger together)
 - Look & Say _"Select"_ (default voice command)
 - Look & Say _"Explode"_ or _"Pop"_ (custom voice commands)
 - Look & Bluetooth button

 ## Target Selection
 ### Use Generic Focus Handler